na-na-hi/renget/archive/smgenlorePh2P2.md

    Cut to the gardens of Olympus again, now at night, *and the rain's getting even more torrential...~~foreeeshaaaaadoooowiiiiiing....~~*.

    Olorun is frustrated they're even having to prepare for another war to begin with, Hera makes an emasculation joke comparing Tiamat's big storm to Zeus's little storms while alone with Olorun ~~(*yeah, ok Lo-Rez / Titanforge*)~~ before discussing the preparations.
    Ares and Athena are doing their thing in regards to defences, while Gilgamesh has offscreened his way into leading a relatively large pack of Gods into the anti-Tiamat camp.
-Olorun *(the guy who lost to the tribble pibble)* then declares that he could probably solo Tiamat by himself if he went for another Cthulhu kamehameha to nuke Earth *(the same one that wasn't actually big as he planned when he fired it off, but he doesn't remember because Cthulhu essentially killed him before Tiamat reset everything)* however 'he still feels disconnected from muh stars' so he's not quite at full strength as long as he's on Earth ~~(*sure thing, Lo-Rez / Titanforge*)~~.
+Olorun *(the guy who lost to the tribble pibble)* then declares that he could probably solo Tiamat by himself if he went for another Cthulhu kamehameha to nuke Earth *(the same one that wasn't actually big as he planned when he fired it off, but he doesn't remember because Cthulhu essentially killed him before Tiamat reset everything)* ~~(*sure thing, Lo-Rez / Titanforge*)~~ however 'he still feels disconnected from muh stars' so he's not quite at full strength as long as he's on Earth ~~(*sure thing, Lo-Rez / Titanforge*)~~.

    Morgana emerges from her cloak of shitstirring invis, Olorun quickly copes that he could see her all along and just didn't acknowledge her presence, she sighs, cuts the shit and tells them to be cautious of Merlin and to join Tiamat - with the exact same non-backed reasoning that Merlin gave to be cautious of Morgana and not join Tiamat *(deliberately the same, but flipped, just to sew discord)*.
    Merlin catches up to her after chasing her through Olympus, (still seething at her smugness from before) and tries to kill her with a fire beam again, but noe Olorun forceably stops him from casting his magic because - despite losing capital letters due to his prolonged stay on Earth - he's still a **Black God**.
-   Morgana is once again smug, knows she's smug and doesn't hide she's smug.
-She then repeats the same schtick as she did before to King Arthur, but now to Hera / Olorun - this time adding the idea that Merlin deliberately isekai'd in the Camelotian JormunDragon-*mess-of-writing*-thing to create an opportunity to be a saviour and cement himself in the politics of the SMITE!!!verse, thus bring his idealistic version Camelot to fruition.
+   Morgana is once again smug, knows that she's smug and doesn't hide that she's smug.
+She then repeats the same Demon-Merlin schtick as she did before to King Arthur, but now to Hera / Olorun - this time adding the idea that Merlin deliberately isekai'd in the Camelotian JormunDragon-*mess-of-writing*-thing to create an opportunity to be a saviour and cement himself in the politics of the SMITE!!!verse, thus bring his idealistic version Camelot to fruition.
+	*~~.....I don't get it either.~~*

    Apparently the Arthurian bros have also been more pushy post-Cthulhu offscreen, so after seeing the existence of not!Camelot, Hera and Olorun treat the idea with some credibility.
 Morgana then shoots herself in the foot, saying not to trust either Merlin or Arthur on whatever they have to say about Gilgamesh - of which Arthur and Gilgamesh were standing behind her, listening unimpressed.
 Gilgamesh repeats his *Tiamat = selfish meanie >:(* bit again.
 Olorun finally 'sayz hiz peece' and apparently is now against Tiamat - because to him remaking the reality *in her image* counts as destroying the world, which his what he wants stop, so reasons?
    Morgana smugly shrugs (content that just making her point was enough) then opens a portal with her sword and fucks off for good.